 - camps and excursions.

 These experiences are usually in the metropolitan area but may include rural or overseas placements.
-Settings include hospitals, residential care facilities, community health services, private businesses, government and non-government organisations, sporting facilities, schools, and local councils.
+Settings include hospitals, residential care facilities, community health services, private businesses, clinics where students deliver health and social services to the community, skills laboratories, government and non-government organisations, sporting facilities, schools, and local councils.

 Through these, and other authentic practical experiences offered at Curtin University, students learn from staff, industry and community role models, clients, patients and their carers.